 The increase in staycations this year has been great news for the motorhome rental industry.
 The demand for motorhomes and campervans continues to rise, offering staycationers a safe and socially-distanced alternative to a holiday abroad.
-However, this increased popularity in motorhomes has inevitably lead to a rise in vehicle thefts.
+However, this increased popularity has inevitably lead to a rise in vehicle thefts.
 Mark Casey, Self-Drive Hire Account Executive who has extensive knowledge on self drive insurance insurance , explains how you can keep your vehicles safe.

 Simple measures to protect your vehicle